 Abe’s political opponents cried foul, claiming the guest list unfairly rewarded ruling party supporters at taxpayers’ expense.
 They believed the list had grown too large, leading to budget-busting cost overruns.
 Similar accusations of favoritism involving the sale of state-owned land to Osaka-based school operator Moritomo Gakuen previously engulfed Abe’s administration.

-Mieko Nakabayashi, a Waseda University political science professor and a former Lower House member, wonders…. click to continue reading at The Japan Times
+Mieko Nakabayashi, a Waseda University political science professor and a former Lower House member, wonders why the government learned nothing from past experience.
+She believes lax record keeping undermines democracy.

 - November 24, 2019: IDEO’s Tom Kelley shares his dream